doshyt/npmLicenseChecker/README.md

 # npmLicenseChecker
-License Check Tool for NPM dependencies written in Powershell
+Super-minimalistic License Check Tool for NPM jspm dependencies written in Powershell.
+Well sutiable for integrating with build flows.

+The tool parses npm folder and goes through all packages.json in order to collect license information for all dependencies.
+It doesn't run `npm` command to avoid local/global mixup.
+It only parses what you tell it to parse.

+More cool features to come!